cabol/shards/README.md

 ```

 As you may have noticed, it's extremely easy, because almost all ETS functions are
-implemented by shards, it's only matters of replace `ets` module by `shards`.
+implemented by shards, it's only matters of replacing `ets` module by `shards`.

 ### Deleting shards

-**Shards** behaves in elastic way, as you saw, more shards can be added/removed dynamically:
+**Shards** behaves in an elastic way, as you saw, more shards can be added/removed dynamically:

 ```erlang
 > shards:delete(mytab1).